Zarcolio/coco/README.md

 ============================================ ( ͡° ͜ʖ ͡°) ===

 COCO is a set of customizations to Chocolatey.
-For suggestions, you can reach me @zarcolio on Twitter or Github.
+For suggestions, you can reach me @zarcolio on Twitter or GitHub.

 Usage: